Pinafore/fact-repetition/note.md

 # Improve Human Learning with Representation + Spaced Repetition

-# 04-03-2020
+# 04-05-2020
+x add retention model to scheduler
+- implement exponential forgetting curve
+- need a larger pool for simulation
+- use HF to embed all questions and save into numpy array
+- calibration
 - inspect weights
-- simple majority baselines
-- need a larger pool for simulation
 - question level -> sentence level

+# 04-03-2020
+x simple majority baselines
 x i have a feeling that the model is always predicting False - not it's not

 # 04-02-2020